 If the logo is blurry, printed only on the box, or missing altogether, the power bank is considered not certified and cannot be brought on flights in mainland China.

-🔎 How to Identify a 3C Power Bank
+Ways to Spot a 3C Certified Power Bank

 The 3C certification (China Compulsory Certification) is the official safety mark required for power banks in mainland China.
 Here’s how you can spot it: